VisusAdAstra/Soen471/README.md

 * <b>Pandas: </b> 1.2.0+ - We will use Pandas for data manipulation, analysis, sorting, handling missing values, cleaning, and visualization.
 * <b>PySpark ML: </b> It is DataFrame-based machine learning APIs to let users quickly assemble and configure practical machine learning pipelines.
 * <b>Scikit-Learn: </b> 0.24.1+ - Machine learning library for the Python programming language.
 We will use it for data analysis and utilize isolation forest from its sklearn.ensemble module.
 * <b>XGBoost: </b> 1.3.3+ - eXtreme Gradient Boosting, provides a parallel tree boosting (also known as GBDT, GBM).
-XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
+XGBoost is an optimized distributed gradient boosting library designed to be highly memory-efficient, flexible and portable.

 ### Algorithms
 Traditionally, we make use of Decision Tree, Random Forest and GBT Classifier which are native tools of PySpark ML library.
 However, due to many articles about their limitation, we will also experiment Python native library XGBoost: XGB Classifier and Isolation Forest Classifier from Scikit-Learn to retrieve the best training scenario.